 A rolled-up towel is a great homemade solution for lumbar support, as it will mould to the shape of your spine, and allow the rest of your body to relax, and take the weight from your lower back.
 You can use this in a chair, on the couch, and even have it with you in the car.

 5: Bum squeezes

 As easy as it sounds.
-Literarily squeezing your bum cheeks together, you’ll feel the muscle tense up and harden.
+Literarily squeezing your bum cheeks together, you’ll feel the muscles tense up and harden.
 This simple exercise will keep your glutes firing as best they can while you’re in pain, and good pelvic and glute stability will help support your back while you’re in pain.

 6: Keep mobile

-Don’t over-do it, but don’t just plant yourself.
+Don’t overdo it, but don’t just plant yourself.

 It’s essential to not fall into the trap of planting yourself in bed and not moving for a week.
-Yes – a bad facet sprain makes it difficult to get up, and cough, and bend – but it’ll only get worse if you refuse to move.
+Yes – a bad facet sprain makes it difficult to get up, cough, and bend – but it’ll only get worse if you refuse to move.
 Don’t overdo it though, because when you are in the acute pain phase, you can do more damage to the area, so keep it in a comfortable zone.

 This blog "6 tips for acute pain management" was written by Whole Health Osteopath Dr Jess.
 Whole Health Osteopathy was established in 2017 and is located at 855 Plenty Road, South Morang, 3752.